Almost everyone will, at some point, use credit – whether by borrowing money or paying a bill at the end of the month.

 Your credit report is a record of your credit activity and credit history.
 It is prepared by a credit reporting body at your request, or at the request of a credit provider when you apply for credit.

-Credit providers include lenders such as banks, credit unions and finance companies, and also businesses that sell you goods or services on credit like phone, gas and electricity providers.
+Credit providers include lenders such as banks, credit unions and finance companies, and also businesses that sell you goods or services on credit like phone (home, mobile or internet) or utility (water, gas or electricity) providers.

 At a minimum, your credit report will include information that is needed to identify you, such as your name, birth date, address and employer’s name.